 Mazambala Island Lodge

-Mazambala Island Lodge is situated on an island in the flood plain of the Kwando River, only 4kms south of the Trans Caprivi Highway.
-The word 'Mazambala' is known amongst local tribes as an 'Island of Abundance,' as it's an area brimming with outstanding wildlife.
-The lodge is privately owned and operated.
+The privately-owned and operated Mazambala Island Lodge is situated on an island in the flood plain of the Kwando River.
+This is an ideal wildlife destination for boats trips and safaris.
+An added advantage is that it is only four kilometers south of the Trans Caprivi Highway.
+'Mazambala' is known amongst locals as an 'Island of Abundance' as it's an area brimming with outstanding wildlife.

 A 12 meter high tower with two viewing platforms, offers sweeping views of the papyrus and reed lined river.
 This is the perfect spot to enjoy a majestic African sunset, and a refreshing sundowner, whilst wondering at the wide variety of animals coming to the river to drink.
 There is also a 15m long swimming pool, for guests to take a dip in, after a hard days game drive or boat cruise.